FlowFuse/website/src/handbook/development/ab-testing.md

 ## Defining a Test

-A/B Tests can be proposed via the "A/B Testing" issue template on the [FlowForge Website repository](https://github.com/flowforge/website/issues/new/choose).
+A/B Tests can be proposed via the "A/B Testing" issue template on the [FlowFuse Website repository](https://github.com/flowforge/website/issues/new/choose).
 These issues are used to track findings.
 Results will be shared here from PostHog, and will provide a searchable source in the future if we want to reference historical A/B tests when proposiing new ideas that we may have already tried.

 ### What are your variants?